flatrat24/.notes/main.md

 # Today
-  - Apply for AM and RM
-    - PCO Application
   - Take a look into second chance club
-  - Install mathematica
   - Get code for bin in CCOM
   - Do my taxes